 - Sleep apnea

-Sleep apnea is a very common disorder but tricky to identify.
+Sleep apnea is a prevalent disorder but tricky to identify.
 It refers to a medical condition where a person experiences an episode of cessation of breathing while asleep.
-This condition is usually due to the failure of the brain to maintain breathing patterns while one is asleep.
-It results in reduced oxygen supply which causes pain in different parts of the body when a person jerks out of sleep.
-In severe cases, sleep apnea may result in some fatal conditions such as heart attack, stroke, or sudden death.
+This condition is usually due to the brain’s failure to maintain breathing patterns while one is sleeping.
+It reduces oxygen supply, which causes pain in different parts of the body when a person jerks out of sleep.
+In severe cases, sleep apnea may result in fatal conditions such as heart attack, stroke, or sudden death.

 Most people snore without knowing while in slumber.
-It’s surprising that the affected do not know they snore.
-Snoring is very common among young children and elderly.
-However that does not mean the young are exempted.
-It refers to facing difficulties in breathing due to in ability to keep the airway open throughout while asleep.
-Snoring is a common sleep disorder and is associated with obesity, medical condition related to breathing system and poor sleeping position.
+Surprisingly, the affected do not know they snore.
+Snoring is very common among young children and the elderly.
+However, that does not mean the young are exempt.
+It refers to facing difficulties in breathing due to the inability to keep the airway open while asleep.
+Snoring is a common sleep disorder associated with obesity, a medical condition related to the breathing system, and a low sleeping position.

-In this case one is unable to fall asleep or wake up from sleep and unable to fall asleep again.
+In this case, one cannot fall asleep or wake up from sleep and unable to fall asleep again.
 It’s the most common sleep disorder.
-Common causes of insomnia include stress, irregular sleeping schedule, poor sleeping habits, mental health disorders such as anxiety and depression, illnesses and pain, medications, night coffee and having nervous system issues.
+Common causes of insomnia include stress, irregular sleeping schedule, poor sleeping habits, mental health disorders such as anxiety and depression, illnesses and pain, medications, night coffee, and having nervous system issues.

-This type of sleep disorder is characterized by disrupt sleep-wake cycles.
+This type of sleep disorder’s main characteristic is disruptive sleep-wake cycles.
 Majorly one falls asleep day time other than having slept well at night.
-People suffering from narcolepsy are at risk of falling asleep at inappropriate times such as at work or while driving which would not end well.
-Cataplexy is another characteristic of this disorder where one suddenly loses muscle torn in response to strong emotion.
+People suffering from narcolepsy are at risk of falling asleep at inappropriate times, such as at work or while driving, which would not end well.
+Cataplexy is another characteristic of this disorder, where one suddenly loses muscle torn in response to strong emotion.

 - Restless legs syndrome

-This is characterized by the urge to move legs while asleep which are unpleasant movements that may end up distracting your sleep.
+is characterized by the need to move legs while asleep, which are unpleasant movements that may end up distracting your sleep.
 Anyone can have restless legs syndrome, but it’s more common in pregnant women and older adults.
-At early stages these movements are usually mild but with time increase with age.
-Unfortunately, it does not have medication but can be corrected with counseling.
+At early stages, these movements are usually mild but with time increase with age.
+Unfortunately, it does not have medication, but one can deal with it through counseling.

 Adjusting to a shifting work schedule may be tricky for some.
-It is more evident that shift workers don’t get quality sleep like their daytime counterparts.
-As a result of sleep deprivation, you may struggle with sleepiness and mental lethargy on the job affecting productivity.
+It is evident that shift workers don’t get quality sleep like their daytime shift colleagues: sleep deprivation results, sleepiness, and mental lethargy on the job affecting productivity.

 You can reduce shift work disorder by:

-- When changing shifts, request a shift that’s later, rather than earlier as it’s easier to adjust.
+- When changing shifts, request a later modification rather than earlier as it’s easier to adjust.

-- Ensure you have had enough rest after any shift schedule you work on irrespective of the time i.e. day shift or at night.
+- Ensure you have had enough rest after any shift schedule you work on irrespective of the time, i.e., day shift or night.

-- When working in the night, let your working environment use a bright light
+- When working at night, let your working environment use a bright light.

-Sleeping disorders can bring a whole lot of serious issues if not overlooked.
+- Sleeping disorders can bring a whole lot of severe issues if not overlooked.
 You can easily adjust your sleeping patterns to manage these conditions.
 Some may need medication, counseling, and lifestyle changes.
 An hour more in bed can keep these disorders at bay.